 If you’re serious about creating less waste then it’s time to actively remember.
 Put a reminder on your phone, keep them in your purse at all times.
 Whatever it takes, do it.
 Not only is it SO much better for the environment but it’s so much better for your wallet too.

-Same goes for water bottles.
-No need to buy plastic bottle again if you’ve got a trusty re-usable bottle.
+The same goes for water bottles.
+No need to buy plastic bottles again if you’ve got a trusty reusable bottle.

 When at a restaurant, simply do not use the straws given to you but use your own!
 I carry around 2 or 3 bamboo straws in my bag at all times and it’s amazing knowing that I have them there for my use.
 You can use stainless steel straws as well but I prefer the naturally made bamboo ones.